Understanding the Early Development of Human Brain: Quantitative Morphometry Analysis of Magnetic Resonance Imaging of the Fetal Brain

 In terms of image processing, we address the problem of brain tissue segmentation of the in-utero fetal brain without atlas priors.
 Specifically, we aim at segmenting the brain tissues (cerebrospinal fluid, central gray matter, cortical gray matter and white matter) by means of powerful image analysis tools: statistical classification in Bayesian framework, local spatial priors by Markov Random Field models, Active Constour segmentation and deformable models.
 Our results demonstrate the feasibility of quantitative studies of the fetal brain during the third trimester of gestation based on clinically acquired images.
 As our reconstruction's and segmentation's pipeline do not use any anatomical prior, our method can potentially answer clinically relevant question such as the true developmental age of the fetus without being biased by its biological age.

-Collaborators This work is in collaboration with Dr. M. Schaer and Prof. S. Eliez (HUG-UniGe, Switzerland), and with Dr. L. Guibaud (Hopital Femme Mère Enfant, University Hospital Lyon, France).
+Collaborators This work is funded by the Swiss National Science Foundation (SNSF-141283) (PI: Dr. M. Bach Cuadra, Co-PI: Prof. R. Meuli (RAD-CHUV) and Dr. Y. Wiaux (LTS5-EPFL)), in collaboration with Dr. Patric Hagmann (RAD-CHUV), Dr. M. Schaer and Prof. S. Eliez (HUG-UniGe, Switzerland), and with Dr. L. Guibaud (Hopital Femme Mère Enfant, University Hospital Lyon, France).